anurav18/quizGame/README.md

 ## Additional Features

-Highest Scores analysis is available , which will give a capability to compare your scores with your peers.
+Highest Score analysis is available , which will give a capability to know the highest score in the game till date.
 The scores are stored with an Initial Name which is provided at the end of the quiz.

 ## Deployed Links